 I was camping by a lake when I heard the news.
-My son and I were off fishing and hiking in Connemara in the Irish west, hunting down pollock and wrasse and trout, and plunging into bogs on the slopes of the Twelve Bens.
+My son and I were off fishing and hiking in Connemara in the Irish west: hunting down pollock and wrasse and trout, and plunging into bogs on the slopes of the Twelve Bens.
 I’d do this most days if I was allowed.
-Last Thursday evening we were camped on the shores of a lough, cooking our day’s catch on a grill as the sun set.
+Last Thursday evening we were camped on the shores of a lough, cooking fish on a grill as the sun set.
 Remote though we were, there was still a phone signal - this is the Machine age after all - so my wife was able to bring us the unwelcome news from the outside world.

 ‘Did you hear that the Queen died?’ she said.

 Now we have a new monarch, we British, and sitting by that Irish lake last week I felt both sad and, suddenly, homesick.
 I felt that I wanted to be back in my country to share what was happening with my people.
-All the ceremony that is unfolding around me as I write, leading us smoothly and impressively towards the funeral and the coronation that will inevitably follow, embodies at once both the determination of the British state to maintain itself and the strange, proud, bloody-minded anachronism of the whole business.
+All the ceremony that is unfolding around me as I write, leading us smoothly and impressively and sometimes pompously towards the funeral and coronation that will inevitably follow, embodies at once both the determination of the British state to maintain itself and the strange, proud, bloody-minded anachronism of the whole business.

 Keep reading with a 7-day free trial